 In addition to the Department of Labor using this collection of information in the FLC/FLCE registration process, information from this form may be used in the course of presenting evidence to a court of administrative tribunal or in the course of settlement negotiations.

 Failure to provide the information precludes the issuance of necessary documents required under the law.
-Your social security number is used for identification purposes; its submission is authorized by 29 C.F.R.
+Your social security number is used for identification purposes; its submission is authorized by the MSPA, 29 U.S.C.
+1801 et seq., and its regulations, 29 C.F.R.
 Part 500.
+Disclosure of your social security number is voluntary; however, failure to disclose it may affect processing or approval of your application.
 Information collected in response to this request may be disclosed in accordance with the provisions of the Freedom of Information Act, 5 U.S.C. § 552(a); and related regulations, 29 C.F.R.
 Parts 70, 71.
 The Department of Labor makes no express assurances of confidentiality regarding this collection of information.

 Submission of this information is required under the MSPA in in order to obtain the benefit of an FLC or FLCE Certificate of Registration.
 29 U.S.C. §§ 1811-1812; 29 C.F.R. § 500.44-.47.
 Unlawfully engaging in FLC activities without valid FLC/FLCE Certificate of Registration may subject you to civil or criminal penalties.
 See 29 U.S.C. §§ 1851-1853; 29 C.F.R.
 500 Subpart E.